ncotti/docs/docs/ci/runners.md

     runs-on: ubuntu-latest
 ```

-[Reference][reference].

 ## Predefined GitHub-hosted runners

 This type of runners are freshly started, predefined virtual machines that execute the jobs.
-They are filled with the latest version of development to accommodate for all kinds of environments.
+They are filled with the latest version of development tools to accommodate for all kinds of environments.
 A simple example is shown below:

 ```yaml
 name: Run hello world